S. Jayaraman

-S. Jayaraman (ச. செயராமன்) (28th Dec 1930) is a Singaporean Tamil writer and yoga practitioner.
+S. Jayaraman (ச. செயராமன்; born 28 December 1930) is a Singaporean Tamil writer and yoga practitioner.

-He is the author of four books in Tamil, திருவள்ளுவர் கண்ட உலகம், "Thiruvalluvar Kanda Ulagam”, 1996, "Manitha Udambil Maaberum Sakthi (Great Powers of the Human Body), Erai Nalam and அன்பான வீடு அகிலம் புகழ் நாடு, "Anbaana Veedu Agilam Puhaz Naadu", 2006.
+Jayaraman is the author of four books in Tamil, திருவள்ளுவர் கண்ட உலகம், "Thiruvalluvar Kanda Ulagam”, 1996, "Manitha Udambil Maaberum Sakthi (Great Powers of the Human Body), Erai Nalam and அன்பான வீடு அகிலம் புகழ் நாடு, "Anbaana Veedu Agilam Puhaz Naadu", 2006.
 S. Jayaraman was one of fifty prominent writers featured in the SG50 publication on Tamil writers.
 His contributions are considered as part of Singapore literature, a collection of literary works by Singaporeans in any of the country's four main languages: English, Malay, Standard Mandarin, and Tamil.
 The author was also a practitioner of kundalini yoga with the Simplified Kundalini Yoga Society in Singapore.

 Early life

 S. Jayaraman arrived in Singapore in 1949 with his elder brother Thiru S. Ramakrishnan.
 At that time he could neither read nor write in Tamil or English.
 He attended night classes to study English, Tamil and Tamil literature in the 1960s.
 His Tamil teacher was Thiru Murugu Seenivaasan from whom he studied Tamil literature and prose writing.
 He also took part-time courses at the Singapore Electronics Institute in the 1960s and build a radio as part of his practical assignments.
 He received a Diploma in Electronics from the then Member of Parliament for Anson Govindasamy.
 He married J. Rajamani in 1954 in India.
 S. Jayaraman joined the Keppel Shipyard at Telok Blangah Road as a welder and worked there for 20 years until his retirement.
 He also received a gold medal for being the most productive employee in 1983.